ukparliament/commons-library-open-day/2025/index.md

 ---

-In the MacMillan Room, exhibition and stands &mdash;
+In the MacMillan Room, exhibition and stands:

 ### &rarr; [Indexing and Data Management Section](idms)